midtown-ai/www/docs/glossary/e.md

  After a linear transformation (matrix multiplication), while every other vector deviates from their initial direction, the eigenvectors stay on the their original line despite the distortion from the matrix.

+/// warning | beware

- :warning: but their length can be stretched or direction can be inverted (the opposite) (?), but the direction stays the same (?) before and after the transformation.
+but their length can be stretched or direction can be inverted (the opposite) (?), but the direction stays the same (?) before and after the transformation.

- :warning: All vectors on the same direction as the eigenvector is also an eigenvector, because their direction stays the same.
+All vectors on the same direction as the eigenvector is also an eigenvector, because their direction stays the same.
 The eigenvector is the one of unit length.

- :warning: Eigenvector for matrix A is probably not the eigenvector for matrix B
+Eigenvector for matrix A is probably not the eigenvector for matrix B

- :warning: A 2x2 matrix can have 0, 1, or 2 eigenvectors!
+A 2x2 matrix can have 0, 1, or 2 eigenvectors!
+///

  During the transformation, each eigenvector is scaled during the linear transformation (matrix multiplication).
 That scaling factor is the [eigenvalue]!